-Execution inside the Tower, away from the gawping crowds, was a privilege reserved for those of high rank or for those who had dangerously strong popular support.
+Execution inside the Tower was a privilege reserved for those of high rank, or for those who had dangerously strong popular support, to keep them away from the gawping crowds.
 Ten people were beheaded on Tower Green which stretches to the west of the White Tower.

-The best known among those executed on or near Tower Green are three former queens of England.
+The most well known among those executed on or near Tower Green were three former queens of England.

-Two were the wives of Henry VIII.
-Anne Boleyn, the second wife of Henry VIII, was in her early 30s and Catherine Howard, Henry VIII’s fifth wife, was barely in her 20s.
-Both had been accused of adultery, but neither may have been guilty.
+Two of those queens were wives of Henry VIII.
+Anne Boleyn, the second wife of Henry VIII, was in her early 30's and Catherine Howard, Henry VIII’s fifth wife, was barely in her 20's.
+Both were accused of adultery, but neither may have been guilty.

 Anne Boleyn was executed by the clean stroke of an expert swordsman shipped in from France especially for the occasion.
 On the day of her execution, she enquired, 'I heard say the executioner was very good, and I have a little neck.'

-Doors open at 13:45 for a 14:00 start
+Doors open at 18:30 for a 19:00 start.

 See the Line of Kings and the Chapel of St John the Evangelist after hours with a White Tower guide, at the Tower of London.

 The Royal Mint Remembrance Day 2017 brilliant uncirculated poppy commemorative coin is the first official coin minted by the Royal Mint to commemorate Armistice Day.
 The design, by Stephen Taylor, features red Flanders poppies, the longstanding symbol of remembrance and the inscription "Silence Speaks When Words Can Not".